dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.5.7

+###### Bug fixes
+- We fixed a problem with order sync breaking if an order contained product SKUs that no longer exist in the catalog.

 # 4.5.6

 ###### Improvements